138-161 AD. Aureus, 7.30g (6h). Rome, 140-4 CE

-He was involved in several projects, which included performing repairs to the Colosseum, the baths of Ostia, and aqueducts at Antium, as well as building a temple in the Roman Forum in his wife’s honor upon her death in 141 CE.
+He was involved in several projects, which included performing repairs to the Colosseum, the baths of Ostia, and the aqueducts at Antium, as well as building a temple in the Forum Romanum in his wife’s honor upon her death in 141 CE.

 While Antoninus was known for his tight use of state funds, he did host a magnificent series of games, celebrating the 900th anniversary of the founding of Rome.
 He imported expensive animals, including a great number of giraffes, tigers, elephants, and crocodiles.
 This made him very popular with his subjects, but paying for it required him to debase the Roman currency by decreasing the purity of the denarius, dropping its silver weight from 2.88 to 2.68 grams.

 Antoninus instituted some groundbreaking philosophies which have shaped our world today.
 He did not consider the often-rigid law immutable and instead used his own interpretations of equality to avoid unnecessarily harsh punishment.
 He passed laws to grant citizenship to slaves and to ensure their fair treatment, especially for children.
-He also created the concepts of “innocent until proven guilty” and that the trial of an accused person must be held where the crime had been committed.
+He also created the concepts of “innocent until proven guilty” and criminal jurisdiction.
 He created a charity named “Puellae Faustinianae” (Girls of Faustina), which helped orphaned girls.
 Additionally, he improved the grain supply to Rome and lent money to the people and troops at a very low rate of 4%.
 He was a tall, handsome, well-spoken man whose actions were very well-fitting to his promises.

 Unfortunately, Antoninus Pius died in his sleep at the age of 74 after what is believed to have been an accidental case of severe food poisoning.
 His successor Marcus Aurelius spoke very highly of Antoninus: “Remember his qualities, so that when your last hour comes your conscience may be as clear as his.”